-, , ✓ N/A PREP 1.
-Verify current fan does not meet program requirements.
-2. Complete a combustion safety test and record the results.
-3. Verify that the selected fan will exhaust the required amount of air and has a back-draft damper.
-4. Verify that the selected fan can be properly installed in the selected location.
-5. Put on all personal protection equipment (PPE).
-6. Identify all worker and occupant safety hazards.
-7. Identify all potential durability issues.
-8. Address all combustion safety, worker safety, occupant safety and durability issues prior to starting work and notify the occupant.
-Do not complete work if a life safety hazard is identified. ✓ N/A WORK 9.
-Turn off power to the existing fan at the electrical panel.
-9. Turn off power to the existing fan at the electrical panel.10.
+\checkmark N/A Prep Verify current fan does not meet program requirements 2.
+Complete a combustion safety test & record the results 3.
+Verify the selected fan will exhaust the required amount of air & has a back-draft damper 4.
+Verify the selected fan can be properly installed in the selected location 5.
+Put on all personal protection equipment (PPE) 6.
+Identify all worker and occupant safety hazards 7.
+Identify all potential durability issues 8.
+Address all combustion safety, worker safety, occupant safety & durability issues before starting work & notify the occupant.
+Do not complete work if a life safety hazard is identified. \checkmark N/A Work 9.
+Turn off power to the existing fan at the electrical panel 10.
 Remove the existing fan and install the new fan.
-Notice: All electrical work must be completed by a licensed electrician.
-10. Remove the existing fan and install the new fan.
-Notice: All electrical work must be completed by a licensed electrician.
-10. Remove the existing fan and install the new fan.
-Notice: All electrical work must be completed by a licensed electrician.11.
-Install duct work with appropriate fittings by following the Duct Repair Critical Details.
-10. Remove the existing fan and install the new fan.
-Notice: All electrical work must be completed by a licensed electrician.
-11. Install duct work with appropriate fittings by following the Duct Repair Critical Details.
-12. Install a termination to the outside.
-10. Remove the existing fan and install the new fan.
-Notice: All electrical work must be completed by a licensed electrician.
-11. Install duct work with appropriate fittings by following the Duct Repair Critical Details.
-12. Install a termination to the outside.
-13. Set the ventilation rate on the fan or fan switch to the required air flow.
-10. Remove the existing fan and install the new fan.
-Notice: All electrical work must be completed by a licensed electrician.
-11. Install duct work with appropriate fittings by following the Duct Repair Critical Details.
-12. Install a termination to the outside.
-13. Set the ventilation rate on the fan or fan switch to the required air flow.
-Remove the existing fan and install the new fan.
-Notice: All electrical work must be completed by a licensed electrician.
-Install duct work with appropriate fittings by following the Duct Repair Critical Details.
-Install a termination to the outside.
-Set the ventilation rate on the fan or fan switch to the required air flow.
-Verify the air flow matches the program requirement by completing an air flow test.
-Remove the existing fan and install the new fan.
-Notice: All electrical work must be completed by a licensed electrician.
-Install duct work with appropriate fittings by following the Duct Repair Critical Details.
-Install a termination to the outside.
-Set the ventilation rate on the fan or fan switch to the required air flow.
-Verify the air flow matches the program requirement by completing an air flow test.
-CLOSE OUT
+Notice: All electrical work must be completed by a licensed electrician 11.
+Install duct work with appropriate fittings by following the Duct Repair Critical Details 12.
+Install a termination to the outside 13.
+Set the ventilation rate on the fan or fan switch to the required airflow 14.
+Verify the airflow matches the program requirement by completing an air flow test \checkmark N/A Close Out 15.
+Clean the work area 16.
+Complete a combustion safety test and record the results 17.
+Educate occupants on the work completed.
+Notice: it is important to inform them that the fan may run after switch has been turned off.